truenas/middleware/docs/userguide/freenas_intro.rst

 The
 `Disk section <http://www.freebsd.org/releases/10.3R/hardware.html#DISK>`_
 of the FreeBSD Hardware List lists the supported disk controllers.
-In addition, support for 3ware 6gbps RAID controllers has been added along with the CLI utility :command:`tw_cli` for managing 3ware RAID controllers.
+In addition, support for 3ware 6 gbps RAID controllers has been added along with the CLI utility :command:`tw_cli` for managing 3ware RAID controllers.

 FreeNAS® supports hot pluggable drives.
 To use this feature, make sure that AHCI is enabled in the BIOS.